MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 **To create a new bot for Teams**

-1. Use this link to create a new bot: `https://dev.botframework.com/bots/new`.
+1. Use this link to create a new bot, `https://dev.botframework.com/bots/new`.
 Alternately, if you select the **Create a bot** button in the Bot Framework portal, you create your bot in Microsoft Azure, for which you must have an Azure account.
-1. Add the Microsoft Teams channel.
+1. Add the Teams channel.
-1. Select the **Calling** tab on the Microsoft Teams channel page.
+1. Select the **Calling** tab on the Teams channel page.
 Select **Enable calling**, and then update **Webhook (for calling)** with your HTTPS URL where you receive incoming notifications, for example `https://contoso.com/teamsapp/api/calling`.
 For more information, see [configuring channels](/bot-framework/portal-configure-channels).

     ![Configure Teams channel information](~/assets/images/calls-and-meetings/configure-msteams-channel.png)